 Dimensions of Spectrums

 Third, traits are usually displayed as dimensions or spectrums with extremes at both ends.
 Introvert vs. extrovert is one of the most common sets of personality traits that we know and talk about.
 But I’m sure that you know not everyone identifies or displays the behaviors of an extreme introvert or an extreme extrovert.
-Some people are “ambiverts” and fall in the middle of these two extremes.
+Some people are “ambiverts” and fall between these two extremes.

 Language

 Fourth, traits rely on language.
-If we don’t have a word that can describe how a person “is” or how they act, we can’t call it a trait.
+We can't call it a trait if we don’t have a word describing how a person “is” or how they act.

 Lexical Hypothesis in Personality Psychology